Cruise of the Special Service Squadron

 In 1923–24, battlecruisers HMS Hood, HMS Repulse and the Special Service Squadron sailed around the world on The Empire Cruise, making many ports of call in the countries which had fought together during the First World War.
 The squadron departed Devonport on 27 November 1923 and headed for Sierra Leone.
 Returning from the Pacific, the battlecruisers passed through the Panama Canal, while the light cruisers rounded Cape Horn.
+The cruise aimed to promote the power of the Royal Navy and demonstrate its post-war logistical capabilities.